 The commonest types of Melica Plants grown in the garden are Melic grass Onion grass, and Melic.

-The genus itself contains many other grasses and they range from 30 to 60 cm in height.
+The genus itself contains many other grasses and they range from 30 to 60 cm (1 to 2 feet) in height.

 Melica species usually flower in the summer with silky inflorescences.